jeromecoupe/webstoemp/_posts/2015-01-22-front-end-style-guides-jekyll.md

 ## Jekyll boilerplate for style guides

-I use a very simple setup and decided to [put it on Github](https://github.com/jeromecoupe/jekyllstyleguide) after a few conversations with [Jan Cornelissen](http://www.jansburo.be/) who also uses Jekyll for prototyping.
-It revolves around a simple collection called `components` for which I set the output to `false` in the `_config.yml` file.
+I currently use a [very simple Jekyll setup](https://github.com/jeromecoupe/jekyllstyleguide).
+It revolves around a simple collection called `_components` for which I set the output to `false` in the `_config.yml` file.
 Each component is simply an HTML file in that directory.

 The YAML front matter for each of those files contains: